Artificial Actors: Directable digital humans based on psychological models of relational reasoning

 In this project, we propose to enhance virtual agents’ state of the art by giving them a psychological inner state that colours their nonverbal behaviour.
 We term these agents artificial actors – virtual digital humans that can take directions and produce expressive and convincing acting behaviour, much like a real actor takes instructions from a director.
 This means that it should be possible to instruct a character not only what to do or talk about but also how these actions should be performed (e.g. as a shy person with social phobia).

 - A) recording a large database of acted behaviours containing a range of psychological states

 - B) developing probabilistic generative methods to synthesize gestures from such high-level traits and,

 - C) developing a psychological, cognitive model guiding the synthesis.

 We will specifically create a virtual agent simulating a therapy patient and evaluate its performance with therapists or therapists in training.

 The researchers in the team represent the School of Electrical Engineering and Computer Science, KTH and the Psychology Department at Stockholm University.

-Researcher at KTH EECS, Co-PI of project Artificial Actors: Directable digital humans based on psychological models of relational reasoning, Digital Futures Faculty+46 8 790 62 93
+Researcher at KTH EECS, Co-PI: Artificial Actors - Directable digital humans based on psychological models of relational reasoning, Digital Futures Faculty+46 8 790 62 93

-Associate Professor at Stockholm University, Co-PI of project Artificial Actors: Directable digital humans based on psychological models of relational reasoning, Supervisor for Postdoc project Intelligence through reasoning, Digital Futures Faculty08-16 36 85
+Associate Professor at Stockholm University, Co-PI: Artificial Actors - Directable digital humans based on psychological models of relational reasoning, Former Main supervisor: Intelligence through reasoning, Digital Futures Faculty08-16 36 85